MBFiltering/MB-Docs/iOS/installation.md

 - Click _Proceed_.
 - On the device, after it reboots, swipe up (or in older models, press the home button) to continue, and accept the profile download.

+> [!Note]
+> This does not include payment, and the filter should be turned on after installation and setup is
+> completed.